HomeCityTomorrow might be the last day to see the High Park cherry...

-This may be the last weekend to see the cherry blossoms bloom in T.O.
+Tomorrow might be the last day to see the High Park cherry blossoms in peak bloom

 Cherry blossom season has been as amazing as ever this year, but we knew it had to end eventually — and resident cherry blossom bloom predictor Sakura Steve (also known as Steve Joniak) is predicting that this will be the last weekend to see the Sakura trees in peak bloom in Toronto.